Festivals & Events

 Nozawa Fire Festival 野沢温泉 道祖神祭り

 Large numbers of villagers carry torches and attempt to burn down a temporary shrine called a shaden, while the 25 year-olds defend the structure and the 42 year-olds sing and chant.
-Despite its destructive nature and the mad struggle, this festival is meant to celebrate the birth of a family's first child, dispel evil spirits, and ensure happy marriages.
+This festival is meant to celebrate the birth of a family's first child, and pray for their good health, and to pray for a good harvest.

 - Grilled dough pockets with savory fillings called oyaki